Runnable/ponos/docs/Guides-Migration-v3.0.0.md

 #### Queues Pre-definition

 `queues` are no longer required up-front when creating a server.
-Setting tasks and events through `setTask`, `setAllTasks`, `setEvents`, and `setAllEvents` are available, but `tasks` and `events` can be set up in the constructor now as well.
+Setting tasks and events through `setTask`, `setAllTasks`, `setEvent`, and `setAllEvents` are available, but `tasks` and `events` can be set up in the constructor now as well.

 ```javascript
 const server = new ponos.Server({